Segment-to-Act: Label-Noise-Robust Action-Prompted Video Segmentation Towards Embodied Intelligence: Conclusion

-Our contributions are threefold: \begin{itemize} \item We initiate the study of noisy labels in action-based video object segmentation by formalizing \emph{text prompt noise} and \emph{mask annotation noise}, establishing a noisy-label taxonomy that links semantic ambiguity in language prompts with boundary imprecision in pixel masks.
+\item We initiate the study of noisy labels in action-based video object segmentation by formalizing \emph{text prompt noise}, \emph{mask annotation noise}, and \emph{mixed noise}, establishing a noisy-label taxonomy that links semantic ambiguity in language prompts with boundary imprecision in pixel masks.